 11 am – Key Summit

-The Key Summit track starts from the Routeburn Trail carpark around a 20 minutes’ drive from Mirror Lakes.
-There is a small carpark on the side of the main road where the track begins and it is well signposted.
+The Key Summit track starts from the Divide car park around a 20-minute drive from Mirror Lakes.
+There is a small car park on the side of the main road where the track begins and it is well signposted.